-According to the United Nation's International Panel on Climate Change (IPCC), methane is more than 20 times as effective as CO_2 at trapping heat in the atmosphere.
+According to the IPCC, methane is more than 20 times as effective as CO_2 at trapping heat in the atmosphere.
 Over the last 250 years, the concentration of CH_4 in the atmosphere has increased by 148%.
 Methane is a byproduct of imperfect fuel combustion.
 Methane emissions from mobile sources are emitted from exhaust from vehicles using hydrocarbon fuels, but the anthropogenic contribution of road transport to the global methane inventory is less than 0.5%.
 Emissions of CH_4 are a function of the type of fuel used, the design and tuning of the engine, the type of emission control system, the age of the vehicle, as well as other factors.
-Although CH_4 emissions from gasoline vehicles are small in terms of global warming potential when compared to N2O emissions, they can be high in natural gas-fueled vehicles, as methane is the primary component of natural gas.
+Although CH_4 emissions from gasoline vehicles are small in terms of global warming potential when compared to N_2O emissions, they can be high in natural gas-fueled vehicles, as methane is the primary component of natural gas.